equinor/opc-ua-information-models/README.md

 ## Published OPC UA information models

 * [equipment-scd](https://github.com/equinor/opc-ua-information-models/tree/master/equipment-scd): A set of enterprise OPC UA object types that we have subtyped from the ISA-95 OPC UA companion specification.
-It includes typical oil & gas equipment types with naming and structure inspired from ISO 14224 and control function blocks with output terminals and parameters based on IEC 63131.
+It includes typical oil & gas equipment types with naming and structure inspired from ISO 14224 and control function blocks with output terminals and parameters based on IEC PAS 63131.